martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 |SOURCE|Name of the source organization|
 |DESTINATION|The name you want the new organization to have.
 Must be unique on GitHub.com|

-> Note: Make sure that user access is controlled by teams in the source organization.
-If you have users with direct access to repositories, you must remove them from the repositories and add them to teams in the source organization before migrating.
+> Note: Make sure that user access is managed by using teams in the source organization.
+If you have users with direct access to repositories, you must remove them from the repositories and add them to the appropriate teams in the source organization before migrating.

 ## Step 14: Migrate your repository secrets (Optional)